robl-25/work-playbooks/README.md

 For each variable use this format `-e name=value`.
 Available variables are:
 - ansible_become_password: sudo password.
 Required.
 - ansible_fortihost: host used in forticlient.
 Optional.
 If not passed forticlient won't be configured and this service can have problems to work.
-- ansible_cert: certificate used in forticlient connection.
+- ansible_forticert: certificate used in forticlient connection.
 Optional.
 If not passed forticlient won't be configured and this service can have problems to work.
 - ansible_crowdstrike_cid: cid used in crowdstrike.
 Optional.
 If not passed the cid won't be configured and this service can have problems to work.

 ## For new systems